busathlab/mdlab/docs/lab7.md

 The **Influenza A M2 channel** is a tetrameric transmembrane protein found in viral lipid.
 It is the target of anti-flu agents Amantadine and Rimantadine which block infection.
 The wild type apo structure for the M2 channel was well defined using solid-state NMR and published in 2010 by Sharma et al with the pdb id 2L0J.
 2L0J includes the inter membrane domain and amphipathic helices (residues 22-62) of the Influenza A M2 channel.
 Single amino acid mutations, such as S31N, can render the channel insensitive to anti-flu drugs.
 We will use homology modeling to create a tetrameter with a single amino acid mutation in each monomer that is similar in structure to the wild type.

-### 1. Instructions
+### Instructions
 1. Browse to [http://spdbv.vital-it.ch/disclaim.html](http://spdbv.vital-it.ch/disclaim.html), click Download, accept agreement, and download the proper version to your desktop.
 2. Unzip the folder by clicking on it and clicking "Extract all files."
 3. Navigate down one directory and click on the SPDBV executable (black icon).
 Hit Run if you get the security warning, and click on the About Swiss-PDB Viewer window to close it.
-4. Search for 2L0J at [rscb.org](http://rscb.org) and download the FASTA sequences for the 2010 M2 Channel by [Sharma et al](https://www.ncbi.nlm.nih.gov/pubmed/20966252).
+4. Search for 2L0J at [rscb.org](http://rscb.org) and download the FASTA sequences for the [2010 M2 Channel by Sharma et al](https://www.ncbi.nlm.nih.gov/pubmed/20966252).
 Copy the sequence to notepad and delete the first 3 primer amino acids (SNA).
 5. Edit the primary sequence to resemble an S31N mutant.
 Note that the first amino acid in the given sequence is number 22.
 Exclude the B, C, and D sequences and save the new sequence as "s31n.txt."
 6. Copy the lab files directory to your personal directory, and then download the four PDB files for the monomers of 2L0J from the segments folder.
 These monomer files are designated by a-d following the protein name.
 7. Open your S31N mutated 2L0J FASTA sequence and open it in SPDBV by going to the tab "Swiss Model" and selecting "Load Raw Sequence from Amino Acids."
 A log box will appear, check it out and close it.
 It appears in the black window as a default alpha helix.